redcodebluecode/TwitterBotByPythonTweepy/README.md

 + install_packages	      - Packages that need to be installed for these robots.
 + reference	              - Reference.
 + twitterbot_follow.py    - Follow users who are your followers and unfollow users who are not your followers.
-+ twitterbot_nudge.py	    - Send tweets and direct messages to a specified list of users.
++ twitterbot_nudge.py	    - Send tweets with metions and direct messages to a specified list of users.
 + twitterbot_query.py     - Query a specified user with a specified keyword.
 + twitterbot_retweet.py   - Retweet and favourite tweets with a specified hashtag.
 Follow users sent tweets with a specified hashtag.
 + twitterbot_textfile.py	- Update status from a specified document according to a time schedule.